t3adog/media-deduplicator/README.md

 # What about crossplatform?
 I writed and tested it on Windows WSL.
-I think this script will work on linux and os x.
-What about Windows...
-I think you can try, but better use WSL.
+I think this script will work on linux and OS X. What about Windows... unfortunately this is not possible, because pyheif lib is not available for Windows.
+You can use WSL.
 If you have trouble or questions - you can write me and I try to help.